-Particulate matter are tiny particles of pollution that can be very harmful to health with exposure.
-They are produced in a variety of ways such as car exhausts, smoke stacks, or just from burning materials.
-As particulate matter (PM 2.5) are so small, they can get deep into our lungs which can lead to various respiratory and cardiovascular problems.
+Particulate matter is tiny particles of pollution that can be very harmful to health with exposure.
+They are produced in a variety of ways such as car exhausts, smokestacks, or just from burning materials.
+As particulate matter (PM 2.5) are so small, it can get deep into our lungs which can lead to various respiratory and cardiovascular problems.

 The Preliminary Study